inossidabile/heimdallr/README.md

       # ... and can create them with certain restrictions.
       can :create, %w(content)
       can :create, {
+        # each field may have fixed value that cannot be overridden
         owner_id:      user.id,
         secrecy_level: { inclusion: { in: 0..4 } }
       }